xunker/Goodall/README.md

     Goodall.document_request(:get, path)
   end

-  Given /^the response should include \"(.+)\"$/ do |keyword|
+  Given /^the response should be valid json$/ do
-    last_response.body.should include(keyword)
     Goodall.document_response(last_response.body)
+    @json_response = MultiJson.load(last_response.body)
   end

+  Given /^the response should be successul$/ do
+    @last_response['success'].should be_true
+  end
 ```

-For API testing, steps like these will be re-used often, so the amount of
-Goodall calls should be mininal.
+The steps "I get (.+)" and "the response should be valid json" are steps I
+will use in almost every scenario, so it is the perfect place for the Goodall
+calls.
+Using Goodall in these frequently used steps is key for ease-of-use.

 _IMPORTANT NOTE_: Using the cucumber helpers, Goodall will NOT log unless
 executed via the rake task "rake cucumber:document".
 To force Goodall to